koheimiya/checkpoint/README.md

     - Dynamic prefix generation with prefix template (e.g., for specifying the log locations).
 - Remove `DiscCache` and use `shelve.
 - Use methods in TaskWorker directly.
+- TaskConfig should be accessible outside Cache context.